amolivora/To-Do-App/README.md

 # To-Do-App
-Bacic notes app with edit delete update functionality in react-native
+Bacic notes app with edit delete update functionality in react-native.

+FEATURES
+1. Create new note(a note includes title, date and description)
+2. Edit a note
+3. Delete a note
+4. Upload/Delete an image in the note
+5. Responsive layout
+6. Search for note in the list

 Step 1:
 clone or download the project